WinterSnowfall/flameglow/README.md

 # flameglow
 A basic Linux OS stats collection agent/Prometheus client meant to serve as code reference and/or light use.
-It uses the proc filesystem as a local data source.
+It uses the /proc filesystem as a local data source and /sys for temperature readings.

 ![flameglow_grafana](flameglow_grafana.png)